 One of the most important ways to understand how families in India live is by looking at their household consumption expenditure - how much they spend in a month or year.
-This is particularly important in India, where government surveys do not directly capture income owing to the challenges posed in accurately capturing incomes in an economy that is largely informal, and significantly agricultural.
-As a result, consumption expenditure is the closest indicator we have to understand poverty and growth in living standards[1].
+This is particularly important in India, where until now, government surveys have not directly captured income owing to the challenges posed in accurately capturing incomes in an economy that is largely informal, and significantly agricultural.[1]
+As a result, consumption expenditure is the closest indicator we have to understand poverty and growth in living standards.

-Since 1972, India's National Sample Survey Office (NSSO) has been conducting Household Consumption Expenditure Surveys every five years to record household spending in India [2].
-The most recent survey was conducted in 2022-23 and published in 2024.
-The new survey has some significant differences in methodology from past surveys[3].
+Since 1972, India's National Statistics Office (NSO) has been conducting Household Consumption Expenditure Surveys every five years to record household spending in India.[2]
+The most recent survey was conducted in 2023-24 and published in 2025.
+The two most recent surveys have some significant differences in methodology from past surveys.[3]

 Household and per capita expenditure

 There is a considerable gap between urban and rural consumption expenditures.
-While the average person in rural India spends a little less than Rs 4,000 in a month, an urban Indian spends around Rs 6,500 on average, or 70% more.
+While the average person in rural India spends a little above Rs 4,000 in a month, an urban Indian spends around Rs 7,000 on average, or 70% more.

 What do Indians spend on